wanderer-ai/nuxt-website/content/articles/conversations-in-relational-databases.md

 <!--more-->

 To decide which database is the right one to represent a planned chatbot conversation, you first need to know which structures can be identified within conversations.
-[I have already written a separate article about this topic in which I have shown why conversations consists of network like structures.](https://steampixel.de/en/part-2-why-a-conversation-does-not-fit-into-a-tree/) I therefore assume that conversations in guided conversations essentially consist of the following elements that can be interconnected:
+[I have already written a separate article about this topic in which I have shown why conversations consists of network like structures.](https://wanderer.ai/blog/why-a-conversation-does-not-fit-into-a-tree)

-* Questions
-* Suggested answers
-* Connections between them

-In the further course of this blog series, additional elements will be added.
-For the reason of simplicity, I reduce the conversation to its core elements at this point.

 ## Relational approaches
 Have you ever wondered why relational data is usually managed in tabular form?
 If you look at a classic [CRUD](https://wikipedia.org/wiki/CRUD), the reason for that will quickly clear up.